wiseallie/exception_notification/README.md

 @sections       # the array of sections to include in the email
 ```

-Background views will not have access to @controller and @request.
+Background views will not have access to @kontroller and @request.

 You can reorder the sections, or exclude sections completely, by altering the
 ExceptionNotifier.sections variable.
 You can even add new sections that